aheissenberger/meteor-memjs/README.md

 [MemCachier](http://memcachier.com/) service.
 It
 uses the binary protocol and support SASL authentication.

+MemCachier is the Memcache Add-On provided by [cloudcontroll](http://www.cloudcontrolled.com) which supports Meteor hosting with a custom [buildpack](https://github.com/aheissenberger/cloudcontrol-buildpack-meteor).

 ## Dependencies

  * [memjs](https://github.com/alevy/memjs) - A memcache client for node using the binary protocol and SASL authentication